aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 ### Classification
-* Classification is a process of dividing the given data points into two or more classes.
+* Classification divides the given data points into two or more classes.
-* For example, in the given image we are classifying the data into two classes class A and class B.
+* For example, in the given image, we are classifying the data into classes A and B.
-* The data in the image are classified with a straight line (i.e. linear boundary)
+* The data in the image are classified with a straight line (i.e., linear boundary)